gonza593/STT465/HW4.md

 **Due**: Monday Nov.
 22nd before class (printed copy at the class or earlier in my mailbox).

 **Notes**:
-  - For all the problems use at least 3500 iterations and 500 for burn in.
+  - For all the problems use at least 3500 iterations and 500 for burn-in.
   - You can get most of the code needed for the HW from Examples 1, 2 and 3 of this [entry](https://github.com/gdlc/STT465/blob/master/mixedEffects.md).
 Some additional modifications are needed, but the core of the code needed is there.

 **Problem 1**.
 Compare goodness of fit and prediction accuracy of OLS and Bayesian regression.